Mario-F/cert-manager-selfservice/README.md

 If the certificate not exists a certificate ressource will automatically be created, until there is no valid secret (issued certificate) a HTTP 202 will be returned.

 There a also other endpoints like `crt`, `key`, `ca`, `json` availiable.

+### Debugger

+There a serveral ways to easy start development and using live debugging provided by [delve](https://github.com/go-delve/delve)

+#### VSCode integrated Console

+The provided launch.json has a debug task `Launch File` predefined, just hit start and it should run with the args provided in launch.json.

+#### VSCode external Terminal

+A more advanced way to test in an external Terminal is provided by the `External Debugging` launch config and `./debug` script:

+1. Execute debug script with arguments as normal: `./debug server --issuer-name your-issuer-to-use`
+2. Start the `External Debugging` session in vscode

+Unfortunately the order is importend because vscode does not try to automatically connect after start.